Radiant Bridal Makeup Is My Signature — Here’s What That Actually Means

 • Softly smoked eyeliner rather than harsh wings

-Soft glam is not natural makeup, but it can look more natural because everything is blended, seamless, and long-wearing, so you feel comfortable in person and look amazing in photos.
+This type of glam isn’t natural makeup, but it can look more natural because everything is blended, seamless, and designed to wear well.

 Real Brides, Real Looks

-If you’re wondering what this actually looks like, meet a few of my real, soft glam brides:
+If you’re wondering what this looks like in practice, meet a few of my lovely brides:

 Diana